HOLISMOKES -- VII. Time-delay measurement of strongly lensed Type Ia supernovae using machine learning: Microlensing, noise, and choice of filters

 \subsection{Microlensing map parameters $\kappa, \gamma, s$}

-To investigate uncertainties in the microlensing characterization, we use the RF from Section \ref{sec: Best fit, DL vs RF}, but evaluate it on different test sets with varying $\kappa, \gamma$, and $s$ values, which deviate from the original training data.
+To investigate uncertainties in the microlensing characterization, we use the RF from Sect. \ref{sec: Best fit, DL vs RF}, but evaluate it on different test sets with varying $\kappa, \gamma$, and $s$ values, which deviate from the original training data.

 Figure \ref{fig: evaluated on different kappa, gammas} shows the RF evaluated on different test sets.
-The black dashed line represents the evaluation of the RF on the corresponding test set, which is calculated according to Section \ref{sec: Data set for machine learning}.
+The black dashed line represents the evaluation of the RF on the corresponding test set, which is calculated according to Sect. \ref{sec: Data set for machine learning}.
 The blue and orange lines represent very similar test sets, but calculated on a different microlensing map.
 Instead of the $\kappa$ and $\gamma$ values listed in Table \ref{tab: Example double LSNe Ia}, we assume for the first image $(\kappa, \gamma) = (0.201, 0.225)$ and for the second image $(\kappa, \gamma) = (0.775, 0.765)$ to calculate the test set corresponding to the blue line.
 The orange line represents a LSNe Ia where we have for the first image $(\kappa, \gamma) = (0.301, 0.325)$ and for the second image $(\kappa, \gamma) = (0.875, 0.865)$.
 Even though the RF has never seen $(\kappa, \gamma)$ configurations as represented by the orange and blue line in the training process, the results are very similar to the corresponding test set of the RF and given that typical model uncertainties are around $0.05$ \citep[e.g.,][]{More:2016sys}, uncertainties in $\kappa$ and $\gamma$ are not critical for our procedure.